-Students are required to attend comprehensive exam.
+Students who are not completing a thesis are required to attend the comprehensive exam.
 In the event of an emergency that prevents the student from attending, documentation of the emergency will be required to be eligible for a rescheduled exam.
 Adequate documentation may be, for example, a physician's statement that an illness prevented the student's attendance.
 The required documentation must be submitted to the Comprehensive Exam Coordinator within one week from the date of the original exam date.